sinanejadebrahim/terraform-telegram-bot/README.md

 1. **Installation**: Clone this repository to your local environment and for easier use, you can copy the app.py to the same DIR as your terraform files.

+2. install python telegram bot with pip3 (pip3 install python-telegram-bot==13.5)

-2. **Configuration**: Set up your TerraBot by configuring it with your Telegram API token, Replace the token with your own telegram bot token.
+3. **Configuration**: Set up your TerraBot by configuring it with your Telegram API token, Replace the token with your own Telegram bot token.

+4. In Telegram, change your bot settings and disable groups after you add it to your group, so your bot cant be added to any other groups

-3. **Interact with TerraBot**: Start using TerraBot right away!
+5. **Interact with TerraBot**: Start using TerraBot right away!
 Send commands and interact with your infrastructure using simple text messages.
 Refer to the [Usage](#usage) section for a list of available commands and examples.

 ## Features